redss/SimpleValueObjects/readme.md

 * is immutable and
 * whose equality is based on value, rather than identity or reference.

 This seemingly simple pattern has a wide range of applications.
 Actually, if you think about it, you're probably using ones on a daily basis - think of `string` or `DateTime`.
 Other popular examples are amounts of money, date ranges or geographical coordinates.

 <!-- todo: expand DDD section -->

-Domain Driven Design promotes using Value Object for representation of domain concepts, e. g. user names, product prices or ZIP codes.
+Domain Driven Design promotes using Value Objects for representation of domain concepts, e. g. user names, product prices or ZIP codes.

-It seems pretty useful!
-However, .NET doesn't make implementation of proper Value Objects easy, with all it's nulls, operator overloading, non-generic methods overriding, etc. In other words, creating a valid Value Object by hand is tricky and can be quite a hassle, not to mention code and test duplication it produces.
+Value Object seem pretty useful!
+However, .NET doesn't make implementation of proper Value Objects easy, with all its operator overloading, non-generic methods overriding, types handling, null handling and hash code generation.
+In other words, creating a solid Value Object by hand is tricky and can be quite a hassle, not to mention code and test duplication it produces.

-This library means to cover cases I've found most common when developing applications.
+This library is meant to make implementation of Value Objects as simple as possible.

 <!-- todo: focus on more example/benefit based approach -->